sayan112/RoadToFullTimeServiceBased/Dbms/DBMS.md

      **2NF**: It is known as the second normal form.
 A table to be in its second normal form should satisfy the following conditions:
-    The table should be in its 1NF i.e. satisfy all the conditions of 1NF.
+    The table should be in its 1NF i.e. satisfy all the conditions of 1NF. should be no partial dependecy (prime->non-prime)

      example ->
-      R(abcd) ab->cd , b->c (here is the problem b is a prime attribute bcz ab is a candidate key (ab-> abcd) , so b->c , and c is a non prime attribute , so its a functional dependency )
+      R(abcd) ab->cd , b->c (here is the problem b is a prime attribute bcz ab is a candidate key (ab-> abcd) , so b->c , and c is a non prime attribute , so its a partial dependency )

     Every non-prime attribute of the table should be fully functionally dependent on the primary key.
-    (how to identify its in 2nf-> when a part of a candidate key depent of a non prime attribute , its a functional dependency)
+    (how to identify its in 2nf-> when a part of a candidate key depent of a non prime attribute , its a partial dependency)

      **3NF**: It is known as the third normal form.
 A table to be in its third normal form should satisfy the following conditions:
     The table should be in its 2NF i.e. satisfy all the conditions of 2NF.